-York’s history delights on every cobbled corner and the spa town of Harrogate was the Victorian’s choice of luxury retreat.
+York’s cobbled streets are a historian's dream, and the spa town of Harrogate was the Victorian’s choice of luxury retreat.
 From the caves of the Dales to the picturesque coastline, everyone who visits Yorkshire knows they’ve unearthed a treasure.

 The Yorkshire Dales fill a rambler with pride.
 Pride you can find in deep cave exploration or market town welcomes.
 Head out on the Dales and find yourself magical viewpoints at the Coldstones Cut or gazing at England’s highest waterfall in Cautley Spout.